 There is yet another and less-obvious danger inherent in the commercial framework locked in by AVPAs, which appears to be a factor in the dynamics that govern the transition of firms from “start-up” to “gazelle.”
 In a context of patent proliferation, a vast amount of IP is created annually.
 Most of this stock of IP consists of low-value patents, from the perspective of actual productive exploitation.
 However, there is potentially greater value in these instruments in the hands of patent-enforcement entities, which acquire large portfolios.
 They wait patiently to allow entrepreneurial enterprises to discover valuable new markets, then use their accumulated stock of IP to extract rent from the successful entities through claims of infringement.

-The very existence of this strategic practice is sufficient to generate a “glass ceiling” for start-ups, since an attempt to break through attracts attack (the $200 million level of market cap has been bandied about as a threshold where a target moves on radar).
+The very existence of this strategic practice is sufficient to generate a “glass ceiling” for start-ups, since an attempt to break through attracts attack (the US$200 million level of market cap has been bandied about as a threshold where a target moves on radar).
 The practice also necessarily reduces the value of the target at the M&A bargaining table, given the uncertainty about how the existing patent thicket might be exploited to attach returns if the IP remains in its own hands, but — and this is of critical importance — not if the IP is transferred to the hands of entities that have insured themselves against attack through extensive cross-licensing agreements.

 Finally, given the skewed ownership of capital, AVPAs by definition work primarily to serve the interests of the already very well-off, widening, not narrowing, income and wealth disparities.